-A .bit file is generated by Vivado, but .bin files are needed by the Zynq Ultrascale FPGA manager driver.
+A .bit file is generated by Vivado, but .bin files are needed by the FPGA manager driver.
 Users must specify the absolute path to the source .bit file, and the destination .bin file and have read/write access to both paths.
+This function is only converting the bit file when the bit file is updated.

-Note: Imlemented based on: https://blog.aeste.my/?p=2892
+Note: Implemented based on: https://blog.aeste.my/?p=2892